 Happy climber at Uhuru sign

 We've put together this blog post to introduce you to the topic of climbing Kilimanjaro.
-Think of it as an introductory guide on how to plan and prepare for a Kilimanjaro climb, and then succeed in doing it!
+Think of it as a beginner's guide on how to plan and prepare for a Kilimanjaro climb, and then succeed in reaching the summit!

 1. How hard is it to climb Kilimanjaro?